-Her wide range of theatre credits include work with La Jolla Playhouse, Arena Stage, Alliance Theatre, Signature Theatre, Kenny Leon's True Colors Theatre and others.
-She has worked with nationally acclaimed artists, including Tony winners Phylicia Rashad, Kenny Leon and Judith Ivey, Pulitzer Prize winner Quiara Alegria Hudes, and Tony nominees Christopher Ashley, and David Esbjornson.
-Lind has also become known for creating roles in numerous world premieres such as Leigh in "Really Really" at Signature Theatre, Joanna in the stage adaptation of "Guess Who's Coming to Dinner" at True Colors Theatre, Dora in "The Storytelling Ability of a Boy" at Florida Stage, and both at Alliance Theatre: Olivia in "26 Miles" and Margo in "Carapace."
+She has also received critical acclaim on stages from coast to coast including work with La Jolla Playhouse, Arena Stage, Alliance Theatre, Signature Theatre, Kenny Leon's True Colors Theatre and others.
+She has worked with nationally acclaimed artists, including Tony winners Phylicia Rashad, Kenny Leon, Christopher Ashley and Judith Ivey and Pulitzer Prize winner Quiara Alegria Hudes.
+Lind has also become known for creating roles in numerous world premieres such as Leigh in "Really Really" at Signature Theatre, Joanna in the stage adaptation of "Guess Who's Coming to Dinner" at True Colors Theatre, and at Alliance Theatre: “Troubadour," “Edward Foote," "26 Miles," and "Carapace."

 She recently completed a week long Lunt-Fontanne Fellowship with master teacher Alfred Molina and critics said she brought “subtlety, charm, and a keen intelligence" to the lead role in the Alliance Theatre production of “Shakespeare in Love."
 She is also appearing as a lead opposite Robert Patrick in “Lore" on Amazon.

 Bethany spent most of her growing up years in North Carolina with her 4 younger siblings and earned a degree in Theatre from Campbell University.
 She now resides in Atlanta with actor husband Eric Mendenhall, their two small children and an ever expanding vegetable garden.